Jerberus/ISYlib-python/README.md

 --

-Alternately you can obtain a Node's object by indexing a Isy obj my the node name or address
+Alternately you can obtain a Node's object by indexing a Isy obj by the node name or address

     import ISY
     myisy = ISY.Isy()